Young Adults and Dating Violence

 Here are some good questions to ask yourself.

-• Act like Dr. Jekyll and Mr. Hyde, with such sudden and extreme moods he seems like two different people?
+Act like Dr. Jekyll and Mr. Hyde, with sudden and extreme mood swings that make them seem like two different people?

-• Make fun of you, put you down, or embarrass you in front of other people?
+Make fun of you, put you down, or embarrass you in front of others?

-• Have a history of bad relationships or past violence, always blame his/her problems on other people, or blame you for "making" him/her treat you badly?
+Have a history of bad relationships or past violence, always blame their problems on others or blaming you for "making" them treat you badly?

-• Try to get you drunk, high or messed up or try to get you alone when you don't want to be?
+Try to get you drunk or high, or try to get you alone when you don't want to be?

-• Try to control you - by being bossy, not taking your opinion seriously, making all of the decisions about who you see, what your wear, what you do, etc?
+Try to control you by being bossy, not taking your opinions seriously, and/or making all the decisions about who you see, what you wear, what you do, etc.?

-• Feel less confident about yourself when you're with him/her?
+Feel less confident about yourself when you're with them?

 If you answered "Yes" to any of these questions, you may be in a relationship that is abusive or may become abusive.

-• Reach out to adult you trust.
-You might choose a parent, a grandparent or another adult in your family or an adult at your school or place of worship.
-School counselors, teachers, coaches and even school administrators are there to help you stay safe and figure out your options.
+Reach out to an adult you trust.
+You might choose a parent, grandparent, another adult in your family, or an adult at your school or place of worship.
+School counselors, teachers, coaches, and even school administrators are there to help you stay safe and figure out your options.

 Underage Sexting